IATI/IATI-Extra-Documentation/en/organisation-standard/overview.rst

 Overview
 ========
-These overview pages provide initial guidance and information about the IATI organisation standard.
+These overview pages provide initial guidance and information about the **IATI organisation standard**.

-These are intended aas initial overviews of the key aspects of the standard.
-Further guidance, examples and details can be found in the :doc:`reference </organisation-standard/iati-organisations/>` section.
+These are intended as initial overviews of the key aspects of the **IATI organisation standard**.

+Further guidance, examples and specific details can be found in the :doc:`reference </organisation-standard/iati-organisations/>` section.

 .. toctree::
    :titlesonly: